-Any audit team will include at least two auditors.
+Any audit team shall include at least two auditors.

-Stage 2 of initial, surveillance, and re-certification audits of the client organization will be on-site unless Extraordinary Events or Circumstances prevent that.
+Stage 2 of initial, surveillance, and re-certification audits of the client organization shall be on-site unless extraordinary events or circumstances prevent that.
 In that case, remote assessment may take place as long as there is access to the relevant information and repository staff.
-In the case of remote assessment, the documented policy on Management of Extraordinary Events or Circumstances should be followed.
+In the case of remote assessment, the documented policy on management of extraordinary events or circumstances should be followed.